my-first-pr/my-first-pr.github.io/README.md

 ## How to Contribute

-Check out our [contributing](CONTRIBUTING.md) guidelines or one of the projects for guidance on how to contribute to those specifically.
+Please read our [contributing](CONTRIBUTING.md) guidelines before making your pull request.
+Or one of the projects for guidance on how to contribute to those specifically.

 - [first-timers](/first-timers)
 - [Hacktoberfest 2018](/hacktoberfest-2018)